 For asset management and arrangement of administrative services, the Company satisfies these performance obligations over time as the services are rendered and the customer simultaneously receives and consumes the benefits of the services as they are performed.
 The transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring the promised services to the customer.
 Management fees from these performance obligations for contracts where the Company has discretion over investment decisions are generally calculated by applying a percentage to unaffiliated committed capital or net invested capital under management and are usually billed quarterly.
 For many partnerships, fees are based on committed capital during the investment period and then net invested capital through the remainder of the partnership term.
-The management fees are not included in the transaction price, as those estimates of future period management fees from these performance obligations for contracts where the Company does not have discretion over investment decisions are generally billed quarterly.
+The management fee base is subject to factors outside the Company's control and therefore estimates of future period management fees are not included in the transaction price, as those estimates would be considered constrained.
+Advisory fees from these performance obligations for contracts where the Company does not have discretion over investment decisions are generally based upon fixed amounts and are usually billed quarterly.